timhannifan/symptom-tree/README.md

 Urllib v3.7.3rc1
 Requests v2.21.0

 # How to Use:
-Step 1) To create JSON file with ICD-codes and their corresponding diagnoses, first create a cleaned dataframe by calling read_and_process_data() in process.py, passing in the csv filename.
-Then call make_dictionary() in icd.py, passing in the cleaned dataframe.
-This will return a dictionary of the ICD-codes and diagnoses as well as write the dictionary to a JSON file.

-Step 2) To initialize the Tree, run the following in ipython3:
+Step 1) To initialize the Tree, run the following in ipython3:

 In [100]: tree = main.go(‘cdc_2012_2016_clean.csv’)